joaohf/ospfclient/README.md

 * sync messages are to OSPF daemon
 * async messages are messages from OSPF daemon

 The sync and async process are linked for safe reasons.
+Each process manages a specific Socket.

 ```mermaid
 flowchart LR
     sync((Sync))-. link .-async((Async))
 ```

+There is a small connection protocol in order to get the async socket working:

+* 4001/tcp port is open and waits for connection from OSPF daemon, this is the async socket
+* next, a connection is made to OSPF daemon through dest 2607/tcp port and having the port 4000/tcp as source port
+* the OSPF daemon receives the connection and also makes another connection to ospfclient which is listening connections to 4001/tcp port
+* now both sockets are up and running.

+The function `ospfclient:do_connect/2` is responsible for implementing that logic.

 When calling: `ospfclient:connect/1` function, the caller receives back a Handle.
 That handle (which is a process id) should be used for further interactions with ospfclient.